zhanghao-njmu/dropSplit/README.md

 # dropSplit

-dropSplit is designed to identify true cells from droplet-based scRNAseq data.
+dropSplit is designed to accurately identify 'Cell' droplets for the droplet-based scRNAseq data.

-It consists of three parts:
+It consists of three main steps:
-* Pre-define droplets as Cell, Uncertain, Empty and Discarded according to the RankMSE curve.
+* Pre-define droplets as 'Cell', 'Uncertain', 'Empty' and 'Discarded' droplets according to the RankMSE curve.
-* Model construction with pre-defined droplets and simulated droplets.
+* Simulate 'Cell' and 'Uncertain' droplets under a depth of 'Empty' used for model construction and prediction.
-* Combine multiple metrics to perform classification, post-QC and feature summary.
+* Combine prediction score and other metrics to perform statistical tests, make the classification and control false positive rates.

-dropSplit provides some special droplet QC metrics such as CellEntropy or CellGini which can help identification.
+    dropSplit provides some special droplet QC metrics such as CellEntropy or CellGini and plot function, which can help quickly check quality of the prediction.

-In general, user can use the predefined parameters in the XGBoost and get the important features that help in cell identification.
+    In general, user can use the predefined parameters in the XGBoost.
 It also provides a automatic XGBoost hyperparameters-tuning function to optimize the model.

 # Installation
 ```